158th Infantry Regiment (United States): Camp Perry and the Arizona State Flag

+Mexican Border service

+Following raids and continued instability along the United States-Mexico border, President Woodrow Wilson called the Arizona, New Mexico and Texas National Guards into federal service on 9 May 1916.
+The 1st Arizona Infantry, commanded by Colonel Alexander M. Tuthill, mobilized at Camp Harry J. Jones in Douglas and was mustered into federal service during May and June.
+Elements served at Douglas, Naco, Ajo, Nogales, Fort Huachuca and other Arizona border outposts.

+The regiment guarded and patrolled the Arizona border, maintained observation posts and protected border communities and lines of communication while Regular Army units operated with Pershing's expedition in Mexico.
+The mobilization also provided sustained field training under operational conditions.
+The border service continued into 1917.
+On 5 August 1917, the regiment was drafted into federal service for World War I. It was reorganized and redesignated the 158th Infantry on 3 October and assigned to the 40th Division.

 World War I

 The 1st Arizona Infantry was drafted into federal service 5 August 1917 and re-designated as the 158th Infantry Regiment as part of the 79th Brigade, of the 40th Division.
 The division was sent overseas to France in August 1918.
 The regiment saw no active service at the front, however, its men furnished replacement personnel to other units.
 The regiment acted as the guard of honor to President Woodrow Wilson during his visit to France in 1918, and the regimental band marched and performed in the Allied Victory Parade which he attended.
 On April 6, 1919, the regiment sailed from the Port of Bordeaux, France and arrived at the port of Hoboken, New Jersey on April 17, 1919, aboard the USS Iowan, The 158th Infantry was relieved from assignment to the 40th Division on 20 April 1919, and was demobilized on 3 May 1919 at Camp Kearny, California.